 Out of courtesy, mute your mic until it's your turn or after your turn ends.
 Interrupting a speaker when they’re still talking is distracting at best, and at worst, annoying.
 Make sure your environment is noise-free.

-3.6 Unmute yourself to respond to questions
+3.1.6.
+Unmute yourself to Respond to Questions

 If you’ve muted yourself, remember to unmute to respond to questions someone directs at you.
 You’ll have to pay attention to audio cues.